Method · the machine, opened up

 A report you can act on

-The finished report arrives as a PDF, an editable Word file, a one-page brief, and an IC-ready memo, verdict on page one, ranked red flags, every claim cited.
-Five days on Standard, or 48 hours on Express.
+The finished report arrives as a PDF, an editable Word file, a one-page brief, and an IC-ready memo.
+Verdict on page one, ranked red flags, every claim cited.

 PDF + Word + brief · 5 days Standard / 48h Express